rest-feeds/rest-feeds/README.md

 - The mediatype remains `application/json` (and not `application/vnd.api+json`) for broader library support.
 - Payload of entries is embedded in a `data` object, rather in a separate `included` array.

-Alernatives
+Alternatives

-- HAL was considerd
+- HAL was considerd, but to limited.